viralemergence/trefle/README.md

 | `connectance` | 16   | 0.835 | 0.961  | 0.667 | 0.945 | 0.923 | 0.741 | 0.332 | 0.054 | 0.076 | 0.258 | 0.632 | 0.807 | 0.613 |

 Following these results, we have conducted the imputation with on the model based on connectance and a rank 12 approximation.
+Visualisations of all these metrics are provided in `model_performance/metrics`.

 ### Overview of the best model

+The following figure is the ROC AUC, with a depiction of the point maximizing Youden's J and the probability cutoff associated:

 ![ROC-AUC](model_performance/roc/rank-12-model-connectance.png)

+Visualisations of the same curve for all model-rank combinations are in `model_performance/roc`.
 ## Computational resources

 We assembled `trefle` on the [beluga][beluga] supercomputer, operated by *Calcul